LNCS

 The annual SOFSEM conferences are devoted to the latest results and developments of fundamental research in computer science (informatics), inspired by the algorithmic challenges of our time.
 SOFSEM has a long tradition as a high-quality research conference, facilitating the scientific interchange among all researchers from academia and industry working on the foundations of computing.
 SOFSEM is usually held in January or early February.
 The series of SOFSEM conferences began in 1974.

-SOFSEM covers all research in the foundations of computer science and artificial intelligence, including e.g. algorithms (approximation, combinatorial, exact, online, parameterized, probabilistic, streaming, etc), computational complexity, computational geometry, efficient data structures, discrete optimization, graph structure and algorithms, network science, parallel and distributed computing, parameterized complexity, quantum computing, structural complexity, automata (cellular, finite, networked, etc), AI-based algorithms and techniques, computational learning, data compression algorithms, formal models, intelligent algorithms, machine learning theory, models of computation, multi-agent algorithms and games, nature-inspired computing, neural network theory, pattern searching, visualization algorithms (graph drawing, network layout) and other relevant theory topics in computing and AI.
+SOFSEM covers all research in the foundations of computer science and artificial intelligence, including e.g. algorithms (approximation, combinatorial, exact, online, parameterized, randomized, streaming, etc), computational complexity, computational geometry, efficient data structures, discrete optimization, graph structure and algorithms, network analysis, parallel and distributed computing, parameterized complexity, quantum computing, structural complexity, theory and models of computation, automata (cellular, finite, networked, etc), AI-based algorithms and techniques, computational learning, data compression algorithms, formal models, graph drawing and network layout, intelligent algorithms, machine learning theory, multi-agent algorithms and algorithmic game theory, nature-inspired computing, neural network theory, pattern searching, and other relevant theory topics in computing and AI.

 News